 Cognac and Caviar

 Transnistria is also well-known for their high quality, and sustainable caviar!
 Now, while caviar is rarely associated with being sustainable, a producer here has found another way.
-Traditionally, the By extracting the eggs without actually killing the fish, you end up with a high-quality caviar at a fraction of the typical price.
+Traditionally, caviar is harvested from the sturgeon after the fish is killed.
+Yet these clever folks found a way to do so without taking such extreme measures.
+And by extracting the eggs without actually killing the fish, you end up with a high-quality caviar at a fraction of the typical price.